roitberg-group/internal-legolas-aev/README.md

 # *FOR INTERNAL USE OF LEGOLAS ONLY*

 WARNING: Unless you are a developer you are in the wrong place.
-You should *not* install, use or depend on anything in this repo.
+You should *not* directly install, use or depend on anything in this repo.
 Install LEGOLAS instead, according to its documentation.

 Assuming all dependencies are satisfied: